 If you would like to receive information about training and development opportunities, including events and webinars, please complete the following form if you are a member and if you are not currently a member.

 NIHR Members are encouraged to get involved in groups, meetings, activities, panels and committees across the NIHR, including contributing towards the strategic direction, joining funding panels and committees and joining working groups.
-If you'd like to register your interest to become a NIHR Academy Panel Member, please complete this expression of interest form.
+If you'd like to register your interest to be involved in these activities, please complete this expression of interest form.